StarScape/dotfiles/README.md

-Config files and scripts for bootstrapping my setup on any box with Homebrew and Git installed.
+Config files and scripts for bootstrapping my setup on any box with Homebrew installed.

 To run setup: